-There is a very rare first issue of the first edition of Mozart’s six Opus 3 trio sonatas, published in 1764.
-These were “Printed for the author and sold at his lodgings,” the house in Soho where eight-year-old Wolfgang Mozart, his sister Nannerl and their father Leopold resided during the London period of their European tour.
+Here is a very rare first issue of the first edition of Mozart’s six Opus 3 trio sonatas, published in 1764.
+It was “Printed for the author and sold at his lodgings,” the house in Soho where eight-year-old Wolfgang Mozart, his sister Nannerl and their father Leopold resided during the London period of their European tour.

 Bound in are several items accumulated by owners prior to Bergé, including a note detailing the purchase history by the original owner, Thomas Jones (“It was of the little musician himself I purchased this book”), several newspaper items, and a portrait of the Mozart family.

 This item was acquired by the Schafer Mozart Book Fund.
 Images of the entire score

 will soon be available online. are now available online.

 Like the rest of Pierre Bergé’s library, all three of these scores are exquisitely housed.
 The Mozart sonatas were bound in rich green morocco leather with gilt edges by the Victorian bookbinding company Blunson & Company, of whose work Harvard Library possesses two other equally magnificent examples.
 The Corelli scores were recently given pale lilac portfolios which slide into matching slipcases, an enclosure designed by Atelier de Libraire, a family firm in Paris.
 And all three of these items contain Bergé’s simple, elegant bookplate.
 These, too, are available in digital form.